GagraniV/CompFinance/README.md

-The overall goal of the CompFinace repository is to carryout comutational finance using R programming language.
+The overall goal of the CompFinace repository is to use power and flexibility of R programming language in field of computational finance.
 Analysis is mostly based on a coursera course on computational finance by E.Zivot.

 1. Qfinance01.R script reads mothly adjusted closing prices of a asset ("wfc") and plot the data.
 The goal is to ompute monthly simple and continous compounding returns and  gross returns.